 - Preheat oven to 400ยฐ convection or 425ยฐ regular.
 Prepare a baking sheet with parchment paper, a silicon mat, or a light coat of PAM cooking spray.

-- Use 2 cups of self-rising flour or combine 2 cups AP flour, 1 tablespoon baking powder, ยฝ teaspoon baking soda, and ยฝ teaspoon salt.
+- Use 2 cups of self-rising flour or combine 2 cups AP flour, 1 tablespoon baking powder, and ยฝ teaspoon salt.

 - Add 1 ยผ cups of nonfat yogurt.
 Fold in until all the dry ingredients are incorporated.
-You may need a tablespoon or so of milk if you use Greek yogurt.
+If you use Greek yogurt, you may need a tablespoon or so of milk or more yogurt.

 - Place your biscuits (dropped or cut) on the prepared baking pan.